amiltonkoxi/nutriparse-reader/README.md

 ## Features

-- Upload up to **two PDFs per run** using drag & drop or a file picker.
+- Upload up to **two PDFs per run** using drag and drop or a file picker.
 - Backend processing with AI/LLM logic to interpret ingredient statements and nutrition tables.
 - Extraction of the **10 required allergens**: Gluten, Egg, Crustaceans, Fish, Peanut, Soy, Milk, Tree nuts, Celery, Mustard.
 - Extraction of the **6 nutrition values**: Energy, Fat, Carbohydrate, Sugar, Protein, Sodium.